veaba/tensorflow-docs/docs/tf.keras/backend/stack.md

 )
 ```
 #### Arguments:
-- x: List of tensors.
+- `x`: List of tensors.
-- axis: Axis along which to perform stacking.
+- `axis`: Axis along which to perform stacking.
 #### Returns:
 A tensor.
 #### Example: